 What personal date do we hold?

 To ensure your child’s health and safety, we need to hold personal information about him/her.
-This personal date includes:
+This personal data may include (depending on whether your child is in one of our venue-based clubs or working remotely):

 - Personal details such as their age, address, telephone numbers, present school and your general medical practitioner.